-26.4 Jaw Articulation
+28.4 Jaw Articulation

-The lower jaw articulation can be visualised by adding jaw articulator.
+The lower jaw articulation can be visualized by adding a jaw articulator.
 This function is not dependent on an import of the buccal bite.
 Collisions between the upper and the lower jaw can be shown in all positions.